Protocentral/protocentral_healthypi_v4/docs/operating_healthypiv4.md

 #### Connecting the ECG/Respiration Electrodes

 A 3-electrode cable along with a standard stereo jack is provided along with the shield to connect the electrodes to the  board.
-The other side of the electrode connector would connect to snap-on electrodes attached to the body.
+The other side of the electrode connector would connect to Snap-on electrodes attached to the body.
 For testing purposes, you can use an ECG simulator to provide inputs to the board.

 ![Open the terminal](images/hpi4-connect-ecg.jpg)